websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

 In the example above, there are four cookie sections: __Essential__ (strictly necessary), __Functionality__ (optional), __Performance__ (optional), and __Marketing__ (optional).

-### 6. Create templates to render HTML for non-required cookies
+### 6. Create templates for your conditional HTML snippets

-Cookies that are set conditionally based upon a visitor’s choices must be rendered from conditional templates.
+Cookies that depend on a visitor’s choices must be rendered using conditional templates.

-For example, analytics providers typically instruct to place the analytics tag within the page’s `<head>` section.
-However, suppose visitors are being given a choice of whether to accept analytics cookies using Django GDPR Cookie Consent.
-In that case, the analytics tag that sets the analytics cookies must be rendered from conditional templates.
+For example, analytics providers often recommend placing their tag in the <head> section of the page.
+However, if you're using Django GDPR Cookie Consent to let visitors choose whether to accept analytics cookies, then the analytics tag (which sets those cookies) must be included conditionally—only if the visitor has given consent.

-The conditional HTML might include external or inline styles, external or inline JavaScripts, and other HTML snippets.
+The conditional HTML can include external or inline styles, JavaScript files or blocks, and other HTML snippets.

 Create templates for the snippets that will be loaded or rendered when a particular section is chosen, for example:

 - conditional_html/functionality.html
 - conditional_html/performance.html
 - conditional_html/marketing.html

-Strictly necessary sections must not have conditional templates.

 For testing, you can add the markup like: